5 Easy Tips for Troubleshooting A/C Problems in Your GA Home

 1. Make sure the outdoor unit can breathe.
 The outdoor unit, or condenser, needs to be able to expel heat into the surrounding air after removing it from your home.
 If it’s overgrown or blocked by piled objects, it doesn’t get the circulation it needs.
 That means that your A/C can’t cool your home effectively.

 2. Check your A/C and thermostat settings.
-Not only can the settings on the thermostat be accidentally re-adjusted or become out of sync with your unit, but units cool differently based on their heat anticipator.
-The heat anticipator is the system that controls when a unit will cycle on to prevent your home from becoming too hot.
+Not only can the settings on the thermostat be accidentally re-adjusted or become out of sync with your unit.
+But units cool differently based on their heat anticipator.
+The heat anticipator is the system that controls when a unit will cycle on.
+This prevents your home from becoming too hot.
 Consult your owner’s manual to learn more about how it’s set in your system.

 3. Clear the condensate drain of any obstructions and check the condensate pump to make sure it’s working.
 A malfunctioning condensate pump can lead to standing water, which can provide a breeding ground for mold, mildew, bacteria and mosquitoes.
 It can also increase humidity in your home, making it hold onto heat.